Raised Digestive Tumour Markers

 What are Tumour Markers?

-In medicine, a tumour refers to a growth in the body that results from uncontrolled cell division and can occur due to myriad reasons, including genetic mutations, environmental exposure, or as a result of ageing.
-A tumour may be either benign (non-cancerous) or malignant (cancer).
+A tumour refers to a growth in the body that results from uncontrolled cell division and can occur due to a myriad of reasons, including genetic mutations, environmental exposure, or as a result of ageing.
+A tumour may either be benign (non-cancerous) or malignant (cancerous).
 Malignant tumours tend to be more aggressive and have the potential to spread to other parts of the body.

 Tumour markers refer to substances produced in large quantities by cancer cells or in other cells in the body in response to the presence of a tumour.
-Tumour markers can provide information about a cancer, including how aggressive it is, and whether it can be treated with certain targeted therapies, and can also be used during the treatment process to track response to treatment.
+Tumour markers can provide information about a cancer, including how aggressive it is and whether it can be treated with certain targeted therapies.
+They can also be used during the treatment process to track the response to treatment.

 cancer markers